-Orchestra lessons are provided for students in grades 5 starting the second semester.
+Orchestra lessons are provided for 5th grade students starting the second semester.
 Extra-curricular elementary choir for boys and girls are open to 4th and 5th graders by audition in the Spring prior to the new school year.

 Special Programs: Innovation Academy, Art, Field Trips, Title I-Basic Skills